Chaa Creek’s nature reserve offers a wide range of exciting, educational, and healthy activities for adventurers of all ages and abilities.

 The Chaa Creek Natural History Centre, situated at the top of the hill behind the cottages, takes students and visitors along a fascinating time line, which begins with prehistoric land formation through to the shifting of the continents.

-With 308 species of resident and migratory birds, Chaa Creek's private nature reserve features some of the best birds of Belize.
+With over 350 species of resident and migratory birds, Chaa Creek's private nature reserve features some of the best birds of Belize.

 Guided and self-guided tours wind gently above the bank of the Macal River past medicinal plants and introduce visitors to many of the plants and herbs used in traditional Maya medicine.